- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Trend 2: Hyperlocal Targeting and Personalized Communication in Real Estate

-Personalization is also important for real estate agents wanting to stand out.
+Personalization continues to be key for real estate agents wanting to stand out.
 Digital advertisers can help real estate marketers create ads that target:

 - First-time homebuyers.